-- The overall weighted percentage mark, before rounding, must be at or above one of the thresholds set out above; and
+- The programme mark, truncated to an integer, must be at or above one of the thresholds set out above; and

-- At least half the contributing weighted module marks must be in the higher classification, e.g. six stage 2 modules in the higher classification at a 40% weighting is less than half the weighted module marks.
+- At least half the contributing weighted module marks must be in the higher classification.

 Let n1, n2, n3, n4 be the number of modules at Stages 1, 2, 3 and 4 respectively in which the mark is above the relevant borderline.*

 Let p1, p2, p3, p4 be the percentage weights at Stages 1, 2, 3 and 4 respectively (for example, if Stage 3 is weighted at 60%, then p3 = 60).

 Bachelor’s degrees: n1 x p1 + n2 x p2 + n3 x p3 ≥ 300

 Integrated Master’s degrees: n1 x p1 + n2 x p2 + n3 x p3 + n4 x p4 ≥ 300